This year’s International Day of Action for Trans Depathologization comes with an unstoppable energy!

 Just yesterday Jonas Gunnarsson, the General Rapporteur on the rights of LGBT people at the Parliamentary Assembly of the Council of Europe, declared that, “Outdated classifications of diseases at national and international levels should be removed.
 Transgender people’s access to medical care should be simple and stigma-free” (1) Gunnarsson’s statement reflects a growing consensus that transgender people should not be pathologized for their gender identity.

-These historic developments call the trans movement to redouble our efforts towards depathologization.
+These historic developments call for the trans movement to redouble our efforts toward depathologization.
 We will not rest until we depathologize our identities, our right to have those identities legally recognized, and our right to make self-determined decisions about our bodies.
-We will not stop until we depathologize our diverse experiences, including gender diversity in infancy, childhood and, adolescence (9).
+We will not stop until we depathologize our diverse experiences, including gender diversity in infancy, childhood and adolescence (9).

 Our image (*) for this International Day of Action for Trans Depathologization on this October 24th is an empty chair, among other empty chairs, in an empty waiting room – because no one should have to wait to be interrogated and analyzed, wait for psychological test results, or wait for a diagnostic permission just to have the right to be (12) (13).